Last updated on March 1st, 2023

 Where to eat Hakata ramen in Fukuoka (Kyushu):

-- Ichiran ramen (一蘭拉麺) is the most well-known ramen restaurant brands in Japan.
+- Ichiran ramen (一蘭拉麺) is the most well-known ramen restaurant brand in Japan.

 - Hakata Issou (博多一双) is the local’s favorite ramen in Fukuoka.
 Further, read on my food review in Hakata Issou.

-- Shin Shin Ramen: Fukuoka style Hakata ramen but also well-accepted for foreigners’ stomach.
+- Shin Shin Ramen: Fukuoka style Hakata ramen but also well-accepted for foreigners’ stomachs.

 Related Article: Top 6 Must-Try Best Fukuoka Ramen (Where To Eat)

-Choose from the different flavors which include soy sauce, miso, or salt which beautifully seasoned with lots of garlic and sprinkled with red chili pepper.
+Choose from the different flavors which include soy sauce, miso, or salt which is beautifully seasoned with lots of garlic and sprinkled with red chili pepper.
 The flavorful stew will cook together with tripe, cabbage, and vegetables.
-Just one taste you will know why motsunabe is so popular in Kyushu.
+With just one taste you will know why motsunabe is so popular in Kyushu.